Chýnov: History

 The first written mention of Chýnov is from 981, when it was mentioned in Chronica Boemorum.
 From 1250, the village was owned by the bishopric in Prague.
 During the rule of bishop Arnošt of Pardubice, the local fortress was rebuilt into a castle, and ponds were established.
 In the second half of the 15th century, Chýnov was bought by the Malovec of Malovice family.
-In 1719, the estate eas acquired by the House of Schwarzenberg.
-They had rebuilt the castle into a Baroque aristocratic residence in 1729.
+In 1719, the estate was acquired by the House of Schwarzenberg.
+They had rebuilt the castle into a Baroque aristocratic residence.

 In 1903, Chýnov was promoted to a town.

+Demographics

+Transport

+The I/19 road (the section from Tábor to Pelhřimov) passes through the town.

+Chýnov is located on the railway line Jihlava–Tábor.

+Sights

+The most important monument of Chýnov is the Church of the Holy Trinity.
+There was probably originally a Romanesque church from 995, replaced by a new Gothic building in the mid-14th century.
+In 1670–1679, the church was rebuilt into its present Baroque form.
+The tower was added in 1727.

+The Chýnov Castle was originally a fortress, rebuilt into the Baroque castle in 1730–1732.
+The English park was founded in the 19th century.
+Today the castle houses a retirement home.